ThomasBrazier/EasyMareyMap/README.md

 ## Example

-An example dataset is provided to play with the package in the `data/` directory.
-It is a linkage map of *Arabidopsis thaliana* with markers mapped onto a reference genome from [Serin et al. 2017](http://journal.frontiersin.org/article/10.3389/fgene.2017.00201/full).
+Some example datasets are provided to play with the package in the `data/` directory.
+* a linkage map of *Arabidopsis thaliana* with markers mapped onto a reference genome from [Serin et al. 2017](http://journal.frontiersin.org/article/10.3389/fgene.2017.00201/full)
+* female, male and sex-averaged maps of Human, from MareyMapOnline [Rezvoy et al. 2007](https://doi.org/10.1093/bioinformatics/btm315)

 ![Recombination landscape of *Arabidopsis thaliana* chromosome 1](https://github.com/ThomasBrazier/EasyMareyMap/blob/main/inst/extdata/Arabidopsis_thaliana_chromosome1.jpg?raw=true)